2024 United States Senate election in Michigan: Campaign

 Amash, Pensler and Rogers were certified to be on the Republican primary ballot at the end of May.

 Residency controversy

 Even though Rogers is a former Michigan congressman, he owns a home in Cape Coral, Florida, and was registered to vote in Florida in 2022.
-He has since purchased a home in White Lake Township, living outside Brighton while that home is remodeled.
+He subsequently purchased a home in White Lake Township, living outside Brighton while that home is remodeled.
 He also changed his voting registration back to Michigan.
 His Florida residency became the subject of negative ads against him.
 New controversy arose regarding the completion of Rogers's new home.